Prefer to listen to this guide?

 Know Your Hydraulics — Standard or High-Flow Compatible

 "What skid steer attachments are available?"

-The diverse array of skid steer attachments made such machines some of the most versatile on a job site.
-These attachments, however, primarily rely on the hydraulic system for arm control—making the consideration of the auxiliary hydraulic flow requirements and the minimium operating capacity requirements an important part of your buying decision.
+The diverse array of skid steer attachments has made these machines some of the most versatile on a job site.
+These attachments, however, primarily rely on the hydraulic system for arm control—making the consideration of the auxiliary hydraulic flow requirements and the minimum operating capacity requirements an important part of your buying decision.
 Your particular need for a skid steer will determine your machine specifications—including your hydraulic flow requirements and attachment styles.
 We'll discuss this more in the hydraulics section of this guide.